drhsqlite/fossil-mirror/www/containers.md

     configure the reverse proxy to translate external HTTPS calls into HTTP directed at this internal port 12345.)

-*    **`NET_RAW`**: Fossil itself doesn’t use raw sockets, and our build process leaves out all the BusyBox utilities that require them.
-    Although that set includes common tools like `ping`, we foresee no compelling reason to use that or any of these other elided utilities — `ether-wake`, `netstat`, `traceroute`, and `udhcp` — inside the container.
+*   **`NET_RAW`**: Fossil itself doesn’t use raw sockets, and while you could [swap out the run layer](#run) for something more functional that *does* make use of raw sockets, there’s little call for it.
+The best reason I can come up with is to be able to run utilities like `ping` and `traceroute`, but since we aren’t doing anything clever with the networking configuration, there’s no particularly compelling reason to run these from inside the container.
 If you need to ping something, do it on the host.

     If we did not take this hard-line stance, an attacker that broke